Sine Rule in Cambridge IGCSE Mathematics (0580/0607): Non-Right Triangles and the Ambiguous Case Explained

 Why this is safe: this page owns the Sine Rule revision-guide angle, while Tutopiya’s Sine Rule subtopic page owns the learning resource and the free Sine Rule quiz owns the practice.

-The Sine Rule is one of the most important formulas in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607).
-Whenever a triangle is not right-angled and you know two angles and a side, or two sides and a non-included angle, examiners expect you to apply a/sin A = b/sin B = c/sin C with clear working.
-This guide explains when to use the rule, how to avoid the ambiguous case, and where to practise each skill.
+The Sine Rule unlocks non-right-angled triangles in Cambridge IGCSE Mathematics (0580/0607).
+When you have two angles and a side, or two sides and a non-included angle, a/sin A = b/sin B = c/sin C lets you find what is missing.
+This guide explains exactly what the Sine Rule covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-• Sine Rule: a/sin A = b/sin B = c/sin C — each side is opposite its matching angle.
+- Sine Rule: a/sin A = b/sin B = c/sin C — each side sits opposite its matching angle.

-• Use it when you have two angles and a side, or two sides and an angle opposite one of them.
+- Use it when you have AAS (two angles + one side) or SSA (two sides + an angle opposite one of them).

 What is the Sine Rule in Cambridge IGCSE Maths?